Mavericks hold Jazz to 22 in 2nd half, win 118-68 loss

+DALLAS (AP) - Dallas and Utah made history.
+The Jazz weren't pleased with their share.

-DALLAS (AP) - Harrison Barnes scored 19 points and the Dallas Mavericks handed the Jazz their worst loss since moving to Utah, 118-68 on Wednesday night.
+Harrison Barnes scored 19 points in 26 minutes and the Mavericks handed the Jazz their worst loss since moving to Utah, 118-68 on Wednesday night.

 While in New Orleans, the Jazz lost to Milwaukee by 56, 158-102 on March 14, 1979.